-In an earlier report, we found that neat 3,4-ethylenedioxythiophene (EDOT) directly reacts with HKUST-1 to form a core-shell composite in which the HKUST-1 surface is coated with conjugated polymer, while unsubstituted thiophenes formed a filled composite where polythiophene is contained in the MOF's pores.
+In an earlier report, our group found that neat 3,4-ethylenedioxythiophene (EDOT) directly reacts with the Cu-based MOF HKUST-1 to form a core-shell composite in which the HKUST-1 surface is coated with conjugated polymer, while unsubstituted thiophenes formed a filled composite where polythiophene is contained in the MOF's pores.
 In this work, we found that EDOT and 3-methoxythiophene (3MOT), which react in the neat form to form core-shell composites, can be loaded into HKUST-1 pores without reaction when dissolved in hexanes.
 To a lesser extent, 3-hexyloxythiophene (3HOT) can be loaded in the same way.
 These hexane-loaded composites can then be heated, resulting in the formation of a 'filled' composite.
 This finding allows us to choose to prepare either a core-shell or a filled composite by selecting reaction conditions.
-The process of heating with alkoxythiophenes results in a morphology change in the HKUST-1 material.
+The process of heating with alkoxythiophenes results in a morphology change in the HKUST-1 material, at a surprisingly low temperature.
 Composites were characterized by nitrogen sorption measurements, powder X-ray diffraction, and vibrational spectroscopy.